-Participants will be entered into an the 8 week lead-in waiting list period followed by entry into the P-MBST group consisting of 8 weekly sessions lasting 1.5 hours each.
-Measures of parent, family and child functioning will be completed by the parents at various points throughout the study.
-These results will be analyzed comparing measures before and after intervention and between groups.
+Participants will be placed in an eight-week lead-in waiting list period followed by entry into the Mindfulness-Based Skills Training Group.
+The group consists of eight weekly sessions of 1.5 hours each.
+At various points throughout the study, participants will measure parent, family and child functioning.
+We will then compare and analyze the measures taken before and after intervention and between groups.

-From this novel minimal-risk study we hope to gain valuable information regarding a new approach to support parents of OCD-affected children and indirectly manage pediatric OCD.
-It anticipated that participants will derive benefit from the social support of other parents with OCD-affected youth, allowing the opportunity to share experiences and discuss the effects of OCD upon their family.
-Families attending the OCD GF-CBT have expressed a wish for ongoing support including mindfulness approaches.
-It is suggested that participation in groups may reduce parental stress with resultant benefits for the family functioning and relationships.
-There may a reduced impact of OCD on the life of the child.
+Results of this study could lead to a new approach in supporting parents of OCD-affected children and to helping manage pediatric OCD.
+We anticipate that participants will benefit from the opportunity to share experiences and discuss the effects of OCD on their family with other parents with OCD-affected youth.
+There may lead to a reduced impact of OCD on the life of the child.